marckol/class/README.md

   - For name property, the data type is string with limited length : 0 for the minimum length and 60 for the maximum length.
   - For the address property, any object with the specified fields (quarter, street and town) is accepted as data type

+#### Short Syntax Example 2: More complex class definition
+  The folowing example, create a class and set the created class to variable E. The class creation is followed by some statements to test the class.

 ```js
 var E = Klass.Class(
         'hr.Employee', //full class name : the namespace is 'hr' and the (simple) name 'Employee'